umts/st-pax/README.md

 ## What is It?

-This app is a database of Special Transit passengers, to be used by ST dispatchers and administrators.
+This app is a database of Special Transportation (ST) passengers, to be used by ST dispatchers and administrators.

 ## What Does It Do?

-Stores all Spacial Transit passengers and their attributes.
+Stores all ST passengers and their attributes.
 This allows for functionality such as automatically deactivating temporary ST passengers who have expired doctors notes (done with a cron job that runs every day at 4:30am)

 ## Current Functionality